JohnMurray/johnmurray_io_old/blogs/2014/04/15/Starting-a-Scala-Project.md

 > __Spoiler__ - I have created a GitHub repo [basic-scala-template][1] that
 > contains everything that is mentioned here.

+## A Note on Activator

+The wonderful people at Typesafe have a project called [Activator][6] which is a nice little tool that, among other things, allows you to get started quickly by selecting a base template.
+While this is useful and there are some good templates, I still prefer to manage my own template.
+This allows me to make some additions that are missing from the Activator templates and setup my projects in a way that work best for me.

 ## SBT

 I setup all my projects as a standard SBT project (because why wouldn't you)